JeffersonLab/trackingML/docs/examples/ex_toy2/README.md

 make PNG files out of the first 25 images which you can then open with any viewer (e.g. eog on Linux).

+There are two methods demonstrated here.
+The first is a regression method that has the network itself output a single floating point number for phi.
+This works, but not terribly well.

+The second u

 Run the train.py script to try training the network.